 I didn’t want to let my energy healing ambition fall to the wayside forever… it just constantly kept niggling and gnawing away at me.
 I also realised that I really enjoyed working one to one with the students… a lot more than the actual concept of taking to the floor and teaching an entire class full as I felt rather awkward in a sense doing so.
 In my normal day to day life I’m out going and confident in my own skin, yet in this situation I felt like a rabbit caught in headlights, even to this day I don’t really know why.
 I never told anyone either I just didn’t feel like it’d be the right move, and in the end decided to let it go.
 Maybe it was the seriousness of the whole role/situation, I’m a bit of a free spirit… okay a lot of a free spirit actually and I’m very blunt and forthright in my approach to people, so even though I feel that the art/creative aspect of the job would have been fulfilling for all involved, the actual teaching of the class might have been totally unorthodox… maybe for that reason it would have been absolutely brilliant had I pushed on with it, who knows?!
 Everything in theory sounds easy yet the reality can be the complete opposite, I never expected to feel that way but I did.
 I felt like I couldn’t be fully myself in a sense… it just wasn’t for me.
 I think with the number of hours we spend working it’s important to be comfortable in what we do.
 Having said that though I absolutely loved all three different settings and experiences and those years flew by.
 I adored all the kids and enjoyed supporting and caring for them during their school day.
 During this period of my life I spent a good quantity of time working with pupils in the Sensory Room, where I witnessed the fantastic impact that all the different sounds, colours, smells, lights and tactile surfaces within this lovely and secure environment, benefitted the students magnificently.
 It helped them build up their confidence and their own abilities as they were safe and free to explore as to what calmed or stimulated them.
 On another occasion, I organised an art project with some of the students whereby I supported them with painting a mural along the length of the corridor within the school.
 I saw the advantages that colour had on the pupils, and how art allowed them to express things, that they weren’t able to through speech.
 I think it is a massive advantage for people both young and old to have the ability to talk about what’s inside of them, and those children fell into that category.
 Being creative is extremely freeing and the imagination was so open to them at their young age.
 The combination of the energy and inspiration of the children, mixed with the array of coloured paints made the experience a resounding success.
 I enjoyed every minute of It.
 Again, just another example of how the use of colour can improve and lift a person’s vibration.
 As can the relaxing components of a sensory room’s equipment.
 On a more diluted scale, the darkened room, the smell of the essential oils in the atomiser and the playing of relaxing music in a spa or therapy room, can enable people to be able to channel a similar experience, where they can fully relax and even fall asleep.
 Waking up with a feeling of rejuvenation.

-As you are aware, today I am a fully insured, qualified and certified Colour/Vibrational Healing Therapist, and the owner of a small dual sided business ‘Aquarius Therapies’ & ‘Aquarius Therapies Art’- (named after my children’s birth signs – Their birthday’s being only two days apart! ) and I work from a couple of cosy and comfortable rooms in my home – (a room for the energy healing and the other for painting!)
+As you are aware, today I am a fully insured, qualified and certified Colour/Vibrational Healing Therapist, and the owner of a small dual sided business ‘Aquarius Therapies’ & ‘Aquarius Therapies Art’- (named after my children’s birth signs – Their birthday’s being only two days apart! ) and I work from a couple of cosy and comfortable rooms in my home.
 I am proof that even if you have to take different avenues to get to where you want to be, or that other people tell you it’s simply just not do-able – (cough) Goofy!!! it is!
 I’m a firm believer that if you can see it in your head, you can feel it in your hands… no matter how large or small your goals are, as long as you don’t give up and you think positively.
 Nothing will stop you achieving what you desire, unless YOU believe it will… Be confident and have no fear! my advice to you is to visualise whatever it is you want, don’t be shy in asking for anything… just be positive in what it is you desire and don’t become too hung up on the outcome alright?!
 Just ask the universe for what you want and wait for it to deliver.
 If you over analyse it and get stressed out over it, you’ll mess up the process and you might even create a self-fulfilling prophesy where you get exactly what you don’t want, you follow me? but by feeling confident that the universe will deliver… it will – have faith!
 You can even write a letter to the universe asking for X,Y or Z and post it back to yourself, I’ve done this and some outstanding things have happened… Good luck!

 At the end of the day though we are all here for our own unique reason/s, some are obvious and others not so.
 But come the end of your life you’ll realise that nothing was ever random.
 Even if things don’t make sense at the time and upsets you.
 In fact, I’ve found throughout my life when something never worked out the way I’d hoped it would, that it had to fall away to make space for something else.
 That something else being far more advantageous to me than not!